RE3CON/1o11/README.md

 # Compiler

-arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS.
+arm-none-eabi GCC version 11.3.Rel1 is recommended, which is the best version on latest Ubuntu.
 Other versions may generate a flash file that is too big.
 You can get an appropriate version from: https://developer.arm.com/downloads/-/gnu-rm